SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 To implement your class, you will need to use dynamic memory allocation to allocate memory for the arrays that store the friendship connections.
-Their lengths will depend on the exact number of users and friendship connections in the dataset.
+Their lengths will depend on the exact number of users and friendship connections existing in the dataset, which are only known at *runtime* when reading the dataset from the file, hence the need for dynamic memory allocation.

-Your class should use the following definition and saved as `network.h`:
+Your class should use the definition below, saved as `network.h`.
+Ensure you do not modify the signatures of the constructor, destructor, and methods provided.
+You can add any additional private or public methods you deem necessary.
+Following standard C++ practices, the header file should be protected against multiple inclusions via the use of include guards.

 ```cpp
 class Network {